dev-sec/ansible-collection-hardening/CONTRIBUTING.md

 # Contributor Guideline

-This document provides an overview of how you can participat in improving this project or extending it.
+This document provides an overview of how you can participate in improving this project or extending it.
 We are grateful for all your help: bug reports and fixes, code contributions, documentation or ideas.
 Feel free to join, we appreciate your support!!

 ## Communication